xCykrix/discord_emoji/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug Report
-about: Report an issue with discord-emoji
+about: Report an issue with this project.
 title: '[BUG] Generalized Overview of the Report Here'
 labels: 'Type: Bug, State: Conversation, Status: Unassigned'
 assignees: ''